codefresh-io/docs.codefresh.io/_docs/integrations/kubernetes.md

 ### Kubernetes cluster - using an external reverse proxy (edge case)

-In case you're using an external reverse proxy to manage inbound traffic to your Kubernetes API, please read [this article]({{site.baseurl}}/docs/deploy-to-kubernetes/verify-cluster-tls-ssl-configuration/) to make sure your certificate setup are managed correctly in order to add your cluster successfully to Codefresh.
+In case you're using an external reverse proxy to manage inbound traffic to your Kubernetes API, please read [this article]({{site.baseurl}}/docs/deployments/kubernetes/verify-cluster-tls-ssl-configuration/) to make sure your certificate setup are managed correctly in order to add your cluster successfully to Codefresh.

 ### Multiple CAs in certificate chain

 Ideally your Kubernetes cluster will have a single certificate which is used directly on the API endpoint.
 Some organizations place clusters behind a load balancer or other proxy mechanism that uses a chain or certificates.

-When that happens and you more than one [CA](https://en.wikipedia.org/wiki/Certificate_authority) in your certification chain, you need to provide Codefresh with a [Certificate bundle](https://en.wikipedia.org/wiki/Chain_of_trust) (a file that containers the intermediate CAs as well).
+When that happens and you have more than one [CA](https://en.wikipedia.org/wiki/Certificate_authority){:target="\_blank"} in your certification chain, you need to provide Codefresh with a [Certificate bundle](https://en.wikipedia.org/wiki/Chain_of_trust){:target="\_blank"} (a file that containers the intermediate CAs as well).

 You will know when this is the case as this error will appear when you try to connect your cluster: